 The approach for preventative therapy in HAE patients is to provide enough CINRYZE to achieve or exceed a threshold C1 INH functional activity concentration in plasma that has a >70% likelihood of preventing an angioedema attack.
-Under the assumption that, after final analysis, the data regarding C1 esterase inhibitor [human] liquid for injection from Protocol
+The combined data from prior SC CINRYZE studies (including the evaluation of bioavailability) along with the demonstration of similar bioavailability achieved in the completed Phase 1 single dose study of C1 esterase inhibitor [human] liquid for injection, support dose selection of 2000 U C1 esterase inhibitor [human] liquid for injection for further evaluation in a Phase 3 study.